 This post contains affiliate links, see my disclosure policy for more information.

 Do not let the appearance of our dining room fool you.
 I have gotten good at hiding our homeschool stuff, really good at hiding stuff.
+Mostly because when your house is listed for sale, you need to give a clean, open appearance.

 Creating Homeschool Room Storage